 - Are your children struggling to adjust to being part of a blended family?

 Family therapy can help with these problems so you can experience a peaceful home.
-Each individual of a family makes up a part of the whole, so what happens to one or two member effects the entire family.
+Each individual of a family makes up a part of the whole, so what happens to one or two members impacts the entire family.
 For example, constant arguing between an adolescent child and parents will also impact younger children in the family.
 In family therapy, family members work together to reconnect, strengthen existing resources and find solutions to tough problems.
 Family therapy works because families and the relationships within them are the most powerful agents for change.

 Help with Parenting

 Often family therapy involves the parents learning new parenting techniques.
-Its about learning to talk so your kids will listen.
+It’s about learning to talk so your kids will listen.
 Raising children is a tough job and as the saying goes “kids don’t come with directions”.
 Some of us do what our parents did, others make an effort to do the exact opposite.
-In either case when it doesn’t work we are at a loss.
+In either case, when it doesn’t work we are at a loss.